 Whether you’re a beginner or seasoned athlete, if you have an interest in CrossFit or what it takes to be a great athlete, this book gives you a peek into the mindset of one of the best coaches and athletes around.
 It takes a lot of dedication, commitment and perseverance to get to the top of any competitive sport.

 Julie Foucher is a talented athlete with an incredible work ethic and obviously chose to train with Doug for good reason.
 Simply put, Doug is dedicated to being the best at what he does.
 This book doesn’t necessarily prescribe what coaches and athletes should do, but provides insight and details into the actual programming that Doug and Julie used for her training in the games.
 The result speaks for itself.

-Review 3: It’s a reference book, not a novel- treat it as such
+Training for the CrossFit Games Review 3: It’s a reference book, not a novel- treat it as such

 Kindle format is not great for this book.
 This is really only useful as a reference for creating or analyzing training programs, and like all reference books, it’s not intended to be read through cover-to-cover.
 Some of the other reviewers seem to have been disappointed with that format, but it’s pretty clearly described in the book description, and a free sample would have made it abundantly clear.